thephpleague/flysystem/v2/design-considerations.md

 ## Directories are only created when needed

 In the world of cloud storage, directories are not required.
-In some cases, they are event implemented as an afterthought.
+In some cases, they are even implemented as an afterthought.
 These filesystems act more like key-value stores.
 This causes Flysystem to have to make a choice.
 Either every cloud storage will have to create directories, or directories do not _have to be created_ for any of them.
 Flysystem